-Following the scoping of CDR options from Borchers et al. (2022), we here give only a 155 short overview of the general features of 14 selected CDR options for Germany, with detailed 156 157 information and description of the options to be found in the aforementioned publication.
-First, we include two direct air carbon capture (DACC) and one enhanced rock weathering CDR 158 options, which use chemical processes to capture CO2 out of the atmosphere.
-Furthermore, we 159 include six bioenergy combined with carbon capture (BECC) options, which combine biological 160 and chemical carbon capture and are therefore called hybrid options.
-To complete the BECC and 161 DACC options, we added one concept for geological storage solutions for Germany, again based 162

-163 on Borchers et al. (2022).
-Finally, CDR options that capture CO2 through photosynthetic agricultural practices, and two concepts of ecosystem restoration (peatlands and seagrass
+Following the scoping of CDR options from Borchers et al. (2022), we here give only a short overview of the general features of 14 selected CDR options for Germany, with detailed information and description of the options to be found in the aforementioned publication.
+First, we include two DACC and one ERW CDR options, which use chemical processes to capture CO_2 out of the atmosphere.
+Furthermore, we include six bioenergy combined with carbon capture (BECC) options, which combine biological and chemical carbon capture and are therefore called hybrid options.
+To complete the BECC and DACC options, we added one concept for geological storage solutions for Germany, again based on Borchers et al. (2022).
+Finally, CDR options that capture CO_2 through photosynthetic processes and accumulate carbon in above or below-ground biomass are described in the biological carbon capture section, which incorporates three concepts that involve changes in agricultural practices, and two concepts of ecosystem restoration (peatlands and seagrass meadows).